Sigma Lambda Alpha (sorority): Establishment

 Sigma Lambda Alpha Sorority, Inc., otherwise known as Señoritas Latinas en Acción, was founded in the summer of 1992 by Angeles Gonzalez.
-As a student at Texas Woman's University, Gonzalez read an article in a Hispanic magazine about a national Hispanic sorority called Sigma Lambda Upsilon/Señoritas Latinas Unidas Sorority, Inc. Upon reading this article, she realized that Latina Greek organizations were a cultural medium at universities.
+As a student at Texas Woman's University, Gonzalez read an article in a Hispanic magazine about a national Hispanic sorority called Sigma Lambda Upsilon Upon reading this article, she realized that Latina Greek organizations were a cultural medium at universities.
 She became interested in forming an organization that would serve as a cultural outlet on her campus.

 Gonzalez wrote to the sorority for more information regarding their organization and Latino Greeks in general.
 She promptly received a response and was advised to begin an interest group, elect officers, and choose an organizational name to start the sorority process.
-With the assistance of Director Linda Weber in the Office of Student Development and Robin Zaruba, Assistant Director of Activities and Orientation, Angeles Gonzalez began the process of establishing a Latina sorority at Texas Woman's University.
+With the assistance of Director Linda Weber in the Office of Student Development and Robin Zaruba, assistant director of Activities and Orientation, Angeles Gonzalez began the process of establishing a Latina sorority at Texas Woman's University.

 In the fall of 1992, Gonzalez began recruiting girls to be the “founding mothers” of the sorority and attend the first meeting.
 In this meeting, they discussed the goals of the organization, and elected officers and chose their organizational/interest group name.
 Sigma Lambda Alpha/Señoritas Latinas en Acción was founded on October 20, 1992, on the campus of Texas Woman's University in Denton, Texas.

 With the interest group of Sigma Lambda Alpha established, excitement grew with the thought of having Latina representation at TWU, however, the sorority in Pennsylvania decided against beginning a chapter in Texas, because of the distance between the two states.
 Determined to have Hispanic representation at TWU, the founding mothers did not let this hinder the establishment of an organization.
 They chose to launch a new sorority based on their original group goals and combined beliefs.
 They elected to carry on the name of Sigma Lambda Alpha/Señoritas Latinas en Acción Inc. and created a sisterhood based on cultural awareness, community service, leadership, and academic achievement.
 The first pledge class of the Alpha chapter was inducted in the spring of 1993.